CrazyMoth/CANDY/README.md

 3. Enable CANDY to read the files we want.
 4. Enable skinmods and it should work just like before the ###### update.

-// Why need CANDY? > The basic human.xml that been released with the new update, screwing the mods is limited.
-If we make our own Human.xml it would let the game read the mods the way it was before the update.
+// Why need CANDY? > The basic human.xml that been released with the new update, screwing up the mods, is limited.
+If we make our own Human.xml.
+It would let the game read the mods the way it was before the update.

 The "Vanilla" Core package, included with the game refers to the old one.
 We need a new core package to refer to our version of Human.xml